August 4 & 6, 2017

 These orientations will take place the two weekends of July 21/23 and July 28/30.
-We will be meeting up in the front area to the left of the Main stage, immediately after each of the three services in the main worship center.
+We will be meeting immediately after each of the three services in the riser area by the sound booth at the back of the main worship center.
 No need to sign up for the orientation, just show up and a representative from our Generation Ministries team will be there to meet you.
 For further questions or if you cannot attend any of those orientations, please e-mail firstname.lastname@example.org.

 About Child Dedication at Journey